hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-scale-out-object-storage-node.md

 * Remove a drive gradually using a weighted approach to avoid degraded performance of Swift cluster.
 The weight will gradually decrease by 25% until it becomes 0%.
 Initial weight is 75.

-6.Set weight of the disks on the node
+6.Set weight of the disks on the node.

-		#ringos set-weight -f object-1.builder -s d<Swift nodes IP address> -w <weight>
+	# ringos set-weight -f object-1.builder -s d<device> -w <weight>

-7.Re-balance the ring
+7.Re-balance the ring.

-		#ringos rebalance-ring -f /root/ring-building/object-1.builder
+	# ringos rebalance-ring -f /root/ring-building/object-1.builder

 **Note**: Wait for min&#095;part_hours before another re-balance succeeds.

-8.List all the Swift nodes
+8.List all the Swift nodes.

-		#ringos list-swift-nodes -t all
+		# ringos list-swift-nodes -t all

-9.Copy `object-1.ring.gz` file to all nodes
+9.Copy `object-1.ring.gz` file to all nodes.

-	#ringos copy-ring -s /root/ring-building/account.ring.gz -n <IP address of Swift nodes>
+	# ringos copy-ring -s /root/ring-building/object-1.ring.gz -n <Swift nodes IP address>

-10.Repeat steps from 6 - 8 with the weights set to 50, 25, and 0 (w= 50, 25, 0).
-This step should be repeated until the weight becomes 0 for each disk.
+10.Repeat steps from **6 - 9** with the weights set to 50, 25, and 0 (w= 50, 25, 0).
+These steps should be repeated until the weight becomes 0 for each disk.

-11.Once weight is set to 0, remove the disk from the ring
+11.Once weight is set to 0, remove the disk from the ring.

-	#ringos remove-disk-from-ring -f object-1.builder -s <NOde IP address>
+	# ringos remove-disk-from-ring -f object-1.builder -s <Object Node IP address>

 Repeat this step for each disk of the specific node.

-## Removing scale-out object node
+## Removing scale-out object node {#remove-scale-out-object-node}

 Once the disks are removed from the ring, remove the scale-out object node by removing the corresponding stack.

-1. List the scale-out object node
+1. List the scale-out object node.

-		#heat stack-list
+		# heat stack-list

-2. Identify the stack of the scale-out object node
+2. Identify the stack of the scale-out object node.

-Sample out of stack list is as follows:
+The following sample displays the output of the stack list:

 	+--------------------------------------+------------------------------+-----------------+----------------------+
 	| id                                   | stack_name                   | stack_status    | creation_time        |